jgottero/gwt-cannonjs/README.md

 ## Learn cannon.js

-Have a look at http://cannonjs.org website!
+Have a look at the http://cannonjs.org website!

 ### JavaScript vs Java/GWT syntax